nicolasj92/interq_data_acquisition_public/README.md

 The article contains further information about the experiment setting and the manufacturing process.
 Please cite the article accordingly if you intend to use this dataset for an academic publication.

+## Disclaimer

+The latest update of the dataset contains the following number of produced parts/products:

+1. 928 piston rods
+2. 847 cylinder bottoms
+3. 802 assembled cylinders

 ## Dataset Structure
 The files of the dataset are structured as follows:
 ```